 This course provides an understanding of the history, culture, and current concerns of Native Americans.
 Traditional aspects of Native American cultures such as art and religions are explored, as well as topics affecting Native Americans today.
 The course also examines the influence of Native Americans on current American society.

 160 Topics in Race and Ethnic Studies.

 260 Topics in Race and Ethnic Studies.

 360 Topics in Race and Ethnic Studies.

-Fall (4), Spring (4).

 Topics of current interest in race and ethnic studies.
 May be repeated for degree credit given different topics.

-Offered as needed.